sunmeiappprep/Water/README.md

 # Code challenges

-1. ## Had to gray out mutiple booking ranges and this was the logic.
+1. ## Had to gray out multiple booking ranges and this was the logic.

 ```javascript
   for (let x = 0; x < bookings.length; x++){